Mike7860/generators_functions_compare/README.md

-comparing effect of generators and functions
+Comparing effect of generators and functions.
+Used decorator, context manager, profiling and pytest framework